 Clinical movement analysis

-With the objective of improving treatment outcomes and patient satisfaction, the clinical movement analysis group conducts studies on the entire body and/or individual implants.
-These studies entail investigating the movements and active forces in persons with various orthopaedic pathologies, such as joint replacement, injuries or musculoskeletal restrictions.
+In the clinical movement analysis group, we investigate the movements and active forces in persons with various orthopaedic pathologies, such as joint replacement, injuries or musculoskeletal restrictions.

 Links between different parameters

-Clinical movement analysis helps us to understand the link between patient characteristics (e.g. age, sex, weight, patient-specific patterns of movement, surgical indication), the treatment option selected (e.g. implant type, surgical technique, rehabilitation programme) and the surgical result (gains in mobility and quality of movement).
+Clinical movement analysis helps us to understand the link between patient characteristics (e.g. age, sex, weight), the treatment option selected (e.g. implant type, surgical technique, rehabilitation programme) and the surgical result (improvement in mobility and quality of movement).
 This analysis helps surgeons to make decisions regarding the optimum treatment for individual patients.

 State-of-the-art technology

-In order to carry out movement analyses, our Human Performance Lab is outfitted with a three-dimensional (3D) movement analysis system equipped with 13 cameras, four force plates embedded in the floor, a large foot pressure measurement plate and a wireless 16-channel electromyography (EMG) system.
+In order to carry out movement analyses, our Human Performance Lab uses a three-dimensional (3D) movement analysis system equipped with 13 cameras, four force plates embedded in the floor, a large foot pressure measurement plate and an electromyography (EMG) system.

 In collaboration with the Institute for Biomechanics at ETH Zurich, we also operate a mobile fluoroscope at ETH Zurich.
 This instrument visualises the movements of a joint implant during various physical activities and is used to assess the functionality of individual joints – particularly following a joint replacement.
 The research focuses on how implant designs and operation techniques affect movements as well as the resulting implant loads.